CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 I mentioned above that his strengths and weaknesses make sense for his position, and therein lies the final portion of this article, which will be the rating system that I came up with.
 How can we judge players if they play two different positions and thus have statistical profiles that vary wildly from one another?
 For example, a Striker and Centre-Back, the most diametrically opposed positions on the field?
 The simplest answer would be to simply average out their percentile ranks, right?

 However, different positions have different jobs on the field, and therefore, their actions on the field and resultant statistics will have different quantities and qualities.
 For example, a Striker’s job is to score goals and not block shots, and a Centre-Back’s job is the opposite (although scoring goals would naturally be appreciated).
 In theory, it's possible that a Striker will record zero blocked shots, simply because they are almost never behind the ball that deep in their own half.
-Their percentile ranking for blocked shots would, therefore, be 0%, but they shouldn’t be penalized for that because that isn’t their role.
+Their percentile ranking (for example) for blocked shots would, therefore, be 0%, but they shouldn’t be penalized for that because that isn’t their role.
 Conversely, if a Striker is not scoring any goals but blocking a lot of shots, their rating should not be the same as a colleague doing the opposite, and actually contributing what is expected of them as a Striker.

 One thing of note here is that the relative weights of each metric are entirely arbitrary.
 My experience playing and watching the game has led me to value certain characteristics in a player and a position; thus, I have weighted the stats accordingly (also, some adjustments were necessary to make the grades come out relatively equal – more on that later).
 Someone else might have slightly different priorities and thus might have different weights – every advanced metric model will have its own bias according to its author.
 While the relative weights are mostly personal, there were some compromises to general consensus, so while my model might never be fully transparent, I hope it does reflect a certain universality.